Consensus (website)

-The Consensus or Consensus Net, also known as 21st Century Web, was a Chinese renowned ideological and cultural website launched on 1 September 2009 by Zhou Zhixing.
-The website published commentaries and analysis from both left and right wing scholars on topics such as economics and culture.
+The Consensus or Consensus Net, also known as 21st Century Web, was a Chinese ideological and cultural website launched on 1 September 2009 by Zhou Zhixing.
+The website published commentaries and analysis from both left- and right-wing scholars on topics such as economics and culture.

 Sponsored by Lide Consensus (Beijing) Network Media Technology Co., Ltd., the position of Consensus leaned toward liberalism.

-Consensus (www.21ccom.net) was the official website of Leader Magazine in simplified Chinese, whose mission was to "seek consensus in the era of great transformation".

 History

-The 21ccom.net domain name was registered on February 20, 2009.
+The domain name was registered on February 20, 2009.

-Consensus was shut down by order of the Beijing authority on October 1, 2016.
+Consensus was shut down by government order on October 1, 2016.